SystemRDL/PeakRDL-regblock/docs/rdl_features/external.rst

     If the transfer is always completed in the same cycle, it is acceptable to tie this signal to ``hwif_out..req && !hwif_out..req_is_wr``.

+    If the register does not contain any readable fields, this signal is omitted.

 hwif_in..rd_data
     Read response data.

+    If the register does not contain any readable fields, this signal is omitted.

 Write Response
 ^^^^^^^^^^^^^^